-Honduras’s economic freedom score is 59.5, making its economy the 92nd freest in the 2022 Index.
-Honduras is ranked 20th among 32 countries in the Americas region, and its overall score is above the regional average but below the world average.
+Honduras’s economic freedom score is 58.7, making its economy the 94th freest in the 2023 Index.
+Its score is 0.8 point lower than last year.
+Honduras is ranked 21st out of 32 countries in the Americas region, and its overall score is lower than the world average.

 Honduras is Central America’s second-poorest country and has one of the world’s highest homicide rates.
 Gangs and transnational criminal networks prey on communities, often in collusion with authorities.
-Xiomara Castro of the leftist Liberty and Refoundation party, whose husband (and former president) Manuel was deposed by a 2012 military coup, defeated Nasry Asfura of the formerly ruling but scandal-tainted center-right National Party in the November 2021 presidential election.
-The country’s location leaves it vulnerable to narco-trafficking.
-High unemployment, violence, and lack of opportunity continue to encourage emigration.
-Historically dependent on exports of bananas and coffee, Honduras has diversified its export base to include apparel and automobile wire harnesses.
-Remittances account for as much as one-fifth of GDP.
+Xiomara Castro of the leftist Liberty and Refoundation party, whose husband Manuel was deposed in 2009, began her term as president in 2021.
+In 2022, a crisis ensued when a faction of her party refused to accept the results of a congressional leadership election.
+The country’s location makes it vulnerable to narco-trafficking.
+Unemployment and violence continue to encourage emigration.
+Honduras has diversified its export base to include apparel and automobile wire harnesses.

 Rule of Law

-The top individual income and corporate tax rates are 25 percent.
-Other taxes include a value-added tax.
-The overall tax burden equals 21.9 percent of total domestic income.
-Government spending has amounted to 26.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.4 percent of GDP.
-Public debt is equivalent to 48.9 percent of GDP.
+The top individual and corporate tax rates are 25 percent.
+The tax burden equals 19.2 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 27.4 percent and –2.6 percent of GDP.
+Public debt equals 50.2 percent of GDP.

 The regulatory environment continues to evolve, but the pace of reform has been sluggish.
 Labor regulations are burdensome and outmoded.
 A large part of the labor force relies on the informal sector for employment.
 The most recent available inflation rate is 4.5 percent.